ManipVQA: Injecting Robotic Affordance and Physically Grounded Information into Multi-Modal Large Language Models: Abstract

 \section{Abstract}

-The integration of Multimodal Large Language Models (MLLMs) with robotic systems has significantly enhanced the ability of robots to interpret and act upon natural language instructions.
-Despite these advancements, conventional MLLMs are typically trained on generic image-text pairs, lacking essential robotics knowledge such as affordances and physical knowledge, which hampers their efficacy in manipulation tasks.
-To bridge this gap, we introduce \textbf{\texttt{ManipVQA}}, a novel framework designed to endow MLLMs with \textbf{Manip}ulation-centric knowledge through a \textbf{V}isual \textbf{Q}uestion-\textbf{A}nswering format.
-This approach not only encompasses tool detection and affordance recognition but also extends to a comprehensive understanding of physical concepts.
-Our approach starts with collecting a varied set of images displaying interactive objects, which presents a broad range of challenges in tool object detection, affordance, and physical concept predictions.
-To seamlessly integrate this robotic-specific knowledge with the inherent vision-reasoning capabilities of MLLMs, we adopt a unified VQA format and devise a fine-tuning strategy that preserves the original vision-reasoning abilities while incorporating the new robotic insights.
+While the integration of Multi-modal Large Language Models (MLLMs) with robotic systems has significantly improved robots' ability to understand and execute natural language instructions, their performance in manipulation tasks remains limited due to a lack of robotics-specific knowledge.
+Conventional MLLMs are typically trained on generic image-text pairs, leaving them deficient in understanding affordances and physical concepts crucial for manipulation.
+To address this gap, we propose \texttt{ManipVQA}, a novel framework that infuses MLLMs with manipulation-centric knowledge through a Visual Question-Answering (VQA) format.
+This approach encompasses tool detection, affordance recognition, and a broader understanding of physical concepts.
+We curated a diverse dataset of images depicting interactive objects, to challenge robotic understanding in tool detection, affordance prediction, and physical concept comprehension.
+To effectively integrate this robotics-specific knowledge with the inherent vision-reasoning capabilities of MLLMs, we leverage a unified VQA format and devise a fine-tuning strategy.
+This strategy preserves the original vision-reasoning abilities while incorporating the newly acquired robotic insights.
 Empirical evaluations conducted in robotic simulators and across various vision task benchmarks demonstrate the robust performance of \texttt{ManipVQA}.
-Code and dataset will be made publicly available at \href{https://github.com/SiyuanHuang95/ManipVQA}{https://github.com/SiyuanHuang95/ManipVQA}.
+The code and dataset are publicly available at \href{https://github.com/SiyuanHuang95/ManipVQA}{https://github.com/SiyuanHuang95/ManipVQA}.

-\section{Introduction}
+\section{\textbf{Introduction}}